Triple Products of Eigenfunctions and Spectral Geometry: Proof of Theorem

-Now we apply the Gelfand-Naimark Representation Theorem (in contravariant functor form) for Abelian $C^*$ algebras \cite{JC19} to represent this isomorphism by a homeomorphism between $N$ and $M$.
-Since it is bijective on smooth functions, it too must be smooth.
+Now we apply the Gelfand-Naimark-Segal Representation Theorem (in contravariant functor form) for unital Abelian $C^*$ algebras \cite{JC19} to represent this isomorphism $\vec{F}$ by a homeomorphism $F$ between $N$ and $M$.
+Since $\vec{F}$ is bijective on smooth functions, $F$ too must be smooth.

-As this now diffeomorphism preserves eigenvalues and eigenfunctions (by hypothesis on $F$), it must preserve the Laplacian on smooth functions.
-Hence it also must preserve the principal symbols of these same elliptic operators \cite{MT13}.
+As this now diffeomorphism preserves eigenvalues and eigenfunctions (by hypothesis on $\vec{F}(f) = f \circ F$), it must preserve the Laplacian on smooth functions.
+Hence $F$ also must preserve the principal symbols of these same elliptic operators \cite{MT13}.
 The principal symbols of the Laplacian are simply another means of expressing the Riemannian metric on the manifolds in question.

 This completes the proof of the Theorem.

 \end{proof}